-- NOTE: You must use a USB flash drive with a capacity of at least 8 GB. - Close all open programs. - Insert the USB flash drive into a USB port on the computer. - 3.
-Click the Start button, click All Programs, click Security and Protection, click Recovery Manager, and then click Recovery Media Creation. - 4.
-Click Create recovery media with a USB flash drive, and then click Next. - 5.
-Select the USB flash drive from the list of media.
+- 1. Close all open programs. - 2.
+Insert the USB flash drive into a USB port on the computer. - Click the Start button, click All Programs, click Security and Protection, click Recovery Manager, and 3. then click Recovery Media Creation. - Click Create recovery media with a USB flash drive, and then click Next.
+4. - Select the USB flash drive from the list of media.
 The program will let you know how much storage is required to create the recovery drive.
 If the USB flash drive does not have enough storage capacity, it will appear grayed out, and you must replace it with a larger USB flash drive.
-Click Next. - NOTE: Recovery Media Creation formats the USB flash drive, deleting any files on it. - 6.
-Follow the on-screen instructions.
+Click Next. - Follow the on-screen instructions.
 When the process is complete, label the USB flash drive and store it in a secure place.